statphysandml/pystatplottools/README.md

 pip install -e .
 ```

-For virtual enviroments, the library needs to be activate beforehand.
+For virtual environments, the library needs to be activate beforehand.

 After this step, the different modules of the library can be used, for example, by